Wessoman/wessoman.github.io/README.md

 As a record collector, I want to know where my favorite band is playing so I can purchase tour exclusive merchandise and recordings.

-As an urbanite hipster, I want to know where my favorite bands are playing and buy their music so I can enjoy an entertaining evening with friends.
+As an urbanite hipster, I want wo know where my favorite bands are playing and buy their music so I can enjoy an entertaining evening with friends.

 Notes: